AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 the closer the points are, the more photon energy we need.

-According to OTR, this photon energy causes the curvature of
+According to GTR, this photon energy causes the curvature of

-high-energy photons) would increase so much that the points would
+high-energy photons) would increase so much, that the points

-be inside the horizon of a (virtual) black hole - measuring such
+would be inside the horizon of a (virtual) black hole - measuring

-, spacetime is no longer continuous here.
-At the Planck length,
+spacetime is no longer continuous here.
+At the Planck length, the

-the GTR expires, and the physical processes are controlled by the
+GTR loses validity, and the physical processes are controlled by

-" on the background of a general variety without a metric
+on the background of a general manifold without a metric

 structure, space can be likened to "quantum foam".
 This

-idea could be important for quantum field theoryin
+idea could be important for quantum field theory

-general, since the energy of the quanta is inversely proportional
+in general, since the energy of the quanta is inversely

-to the wavelength of the respective "wave ball".
-If the
+proportional to the wavelength of the respective "wave

 simply does not exist, then the energy